nsnam/ns-3-dev-git/doc/tutorial/source/quick-start.rst

 working |ns3| simulator.
 From here, you can start to run programs (look in the examples directory).
-To run the first tutorial program, whose source code is located at `examples/tutorial/first.cc`, use Waf to run it (by doing so, the |ns3| shared libraries are found automatically):
+To run the first tutorial program, whose source code is located at `examples/tutorial/first.cc`, use ns3 to run it (by doing so, the |ns3| shared libraries are found automatically):

 ::

-  $ ./waf --run first
+  $ ./ns3 --run first

 To view possible command-line options, specify the `--PrintHelp` argument:

 ::

-  $ ./waf --run 'first --PrintHelp'
+  $ ./ns3 --run 'first --PrintHelp'

 To continue reading about the conceptual model and architecture of |ns3|, the tutorial chapter :ref:`Conceptual Overview` would be the next natural place